Proposing a Professional Development Course

 When CPE receives your course proposal, we review it for completeness and compliance with accreditation policies.
 Following course approval, your course will be assigned a course number, and you will receive confirmation indicating approval and course-numbering information.

 Registration is online and requires full payment via debit or credit card at the time of registration.
-If the course is public and available for open registration, participants can go to https://ce.spu.edu to search for the course and register.
+If the course is public and available for open registration, participants can search for the course and register on the CPE website.
 If the course requires preregistration or is for a specific group of participants only, you will receive an email from Student Academic Services with registration links.